Table of Contents

 - Tremors in the hands, legs, and fingers

 - Feeling restless

 - Feeling fatigued

-- Alcohol cravings all-day
+- Intense alcohol cravings

 All of these are signs of a larger problem with alcohol.
 If you or your teenager is experiencing these symptoms of alcoholism and withdrawal, it may be time to have a serious discussion about what is going on.

-If you suspect that your teenager has an alcohol problem, do not attack them or accuse them of anything.
+If you suspect your teenager has an alcohol problem, do not attack them or accuse them of anything.
 You will only make your teen feel defensive and attacked.
-Sit down with them and calmly and kindly explain what you are afraid is going on.
+Instead, sit down with them and calmly and kindly explain what you are afraid is going on.
 Treat your teenager as an adult.
 Give them respect and time to talk about their feelings about the issue.
-If you make sure your teen feels like they are in a safe space to seek help without getting yelled at or punished, they will likely open up and rely on you to guide them towards help.
+If you make sure your teen feels like they are in a safe space to seek help without getting yelled at or punished, they will likely open up and rely on you to guide them toward help.

 Whether you or your teen suffers from alcoholism, you deserve treatment and healthy life free from the vice of addiction.
 Please reach out to our premier rehab facility to help get onto the best path for your situation.

 Ocean Recovery has strict sourcing guidelines and relies on peer-reviewed studies, academic research institutions, and medical associations for our references.
 We avoid using tertiary references as our sources.
 You can learn more about how we source our references by reading our editorial policy.